 After 12 hours, drain and rinse well, and place in crock pot with again, enough water to just cover them.

-I use a pound of bacon, thick or thin your choice, sliced into half inch wide pieces.
+I use a half pound of bacon, thick or thin your choice, sliced into half inch wide pieces.
 Cook them in a skillet over medium heat until a lot of fat is rendered, and the bacon is just starting to brown and add it to the beans.
 Stir in gently.

 Start timing after your beans begin to simmer, and simmer for four hours.
 Avoid stirring after this as it can break up your beans and cause them to split.